michaelockenden/algorand-flask/blog/blogpost.md

     return assets
 ```

-For assets, we can simply use the inbuilt indexer to filter.
-However, for transactions we need to filter the second address ourselves.
+For assets, we can simply use the inbuilt functionality to filter by name.
+However, for transactions we need to filter for the second address ourselves.

 `models.py`